MaverickC2/homebridge-honeywell-vam/README.md

 ## Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install homebridge-honeywell-tuxedo-touch using: npm install -g homebridge-honeywell-tuxedo-touch
+2. Install homebridge-honeywell-vam using: npm install https://github.com/sparsematrix/homebridge-honeywell-vam
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 ## Features